FOR IMMEDIATE RELEASE

 For AM Stereo Stand-Alone AM_ST Decoder Owner's Manual, please click on this link.

-PROVEN RADIO CONVERSIONS TO AM STEREO (NOT INCLUSIVE)
+PROVEN RADIO CONVERSIONS TO AM STEREO (THIS LIST IS NOT INCLUSIVE)

 PIONEER F-227 TUNER NOW FEATURES AM STEREO USING MEDUCI AM_ST DECODER MODULE !!

-In this corner, we will spotlight current projects for our meduci AM_ST outboard decoder module!
-Richard Prinsloo from Johannesburg, South Africa wanted to convert his Y2K model Pioneer F-227 AM/FM PLL tuner to AM stereo reception with the meduci AM_ST converter board.
+Richard Prinsloo from Johannesburg, South Africa wanted to convert his Y2K model Pioneer F-227 AM/FM PLL tuner to AM stereo reception with the meduci AM_ST outboard converter module.
 Richard did not have the tuner's service manual; however, meduci was able to locate four poorly scanned, though readable, pages online- as taken from the actual Pioneer service manual.
 Even though these four pages were incomplete, there was enough information to make a decision on how easily it would be to add the AM_ST decoder card in Richard's Pioneer host donor medium-wave AM receiver tuner.

 This tuner board seemed to be planned for some future AM stereo implementation, as there is a vacant six-pin header labeled "J3" next to an "AM STEREO" caption.
 This appears to be a provision for connecting a future AM stereo module.
 Four pages of the scanned service manual did not show nor address how this "J3" header connection was to be provisioned (shown below):